careerbuilder/DataScienceAPIDocumentation/CompanyNormalization.md

 \* *Note that company_name and website are each constrained to a maximum length of 400 characters.
 Requests that contain a company_name or website value exceeding this limit will fail with an HTTP 400 Bad Request status.*

 Example: https://api.careerbuilder.com/core/normalizedcompanies?company_name=careerbuilder&max_results=1

-## Lookup Requests

-Lookup requests specify an `id` value.
-This corresponds to the `id` field associated with normalized companies returned by the service.
-The `max_results` parameter and the two parameters controlling classifier behavior (`use_query_classifier` and `filter_by_country`) may be included, but all of these will have no effect.
-Other parameters from the [Search Requests](#search-requests) section may not be supplied with the `id` parameter; requests constructed in this way will result in an HTTP 400 Bad Request error.

 ## Search Responses